 The Financial Services Forum seeks a student intern for its communications team to assist us in a number of areas, including digital communications and media relations.
 The intern is an essential part of our small team and in particular serves an integral role in our work tracking key initiatives and achievements by our members.
 Insights from interns are valued and the internship offers opportunities for students to utilize what they are learning in the classroom.
 The internship also offers a number of opportunities to contribute to and learn from our seasoned staff in other functions within the Forum, including government relations and research.

-The Forum currently is seeking someone for the fall semester/quarter.
-The intern works approximately 10-15 hours per week during the school year, with flexibility provided for school breaks, testing periods, etc.
+The Forum currently is seeking someone for the summer.
+The intern works approximately 10-15 hours per week.

 The Financial Services Forum is an economic policy and advocacy organization whose members are the chief executive officers of the eight largest and most diversified financial institutions headquartered in the United States.
 Forum member institutions are a leading source of lending and investment in the United States and serve millions of consumers, businesses, investors, and communities throughout the country.
 The Forum promotes policies that support savings and investment, financial inclusion, deep and liquid capital markets, a competitive global marketplace, and a sound financial system.